0de11/pianote/README.md

-This is a simple Godot game to increase piano key knowledge.
+This is a simple game for Android or Windows to increase piano key knowledge.
 Starts with two notes (C, D) and increases piano keys available as you gain in levels.
+Written in Godot.

 In the executable directory there are two installs: